Iris acutiloba: Description

 Like other irises, it has 2 pairs of petals, 3 large sepals (outer petals), known as the 'falls' and 3 inner, smaller petals (or tepals), known as the 'standards'.

 The falls are reflexed, pointed, or lanceolate, they can be up to 4–7 cm long.
 They are generally marked with 2, large dark red-brown, blackish, purple-violet, or dark purplish-brown spots, or deep purple signal patch.
 One spot is in the centre and the other is at the apex.
 In the middle of the falls, is a sparse, row of short hairs called the 'beard', which is brown, purple, dark purple, or black.

 The acute, pointed, standards are larger than the falls, they can be up to 4–8 cm long, and unspotted.

 In the wild, it is more variable in colour and flower form.

 It has greenish, style branch that is 2–5 cm, and has brown spots.
 It also has a cylindric ovary, green filaments and anthers It has 1.5–2 cm long, perianth tube, that is cylindric and green dotted with purple.

 After the iris has flowered, it produces a seed capsule, that contains large, white and yellow seeds.

-Biochemistry
+Research

 In 2015, a study was carried out on 8 species of iris found in Iran including Iris reticulata, Iris pseudocaucasica, Iris persica, Iris acutiloba and Iris meda.
 It found that the petals contain anthocyanins, (which are common floral pigments that form blue, purple and red colours).

 As most irises are diploid, having two sets of chromosomes, this can be used to identify hybrids and classification of groupings.

 It was counted in 1928 by Delaunay, in 1932 by Simonet, in 1969 by Zakharyeva & Makushenko, in 1975 by Gustafsson & Wendelbo and in 1980 by Awishai & Zohary.
 It is normally published as 2n=20.